 Piozzo, Monforte d’Alba.
 The landscape between Dogliani and Murazzano is a patchwork of vineyards and rumpled hills, woods and pasturage.
 There is a truffle hunt (real, not simulated) this morning in the woods around Piozzo, then a wine tasting and lunch at a small, family-run estate.

 Castelmagno, Sampeyre.
 The steep-sided valley of the river Grana is the sole source of one of Italy’s finest cheeses, Castelmagno.
 Visit a farm to see aspects of its production.
-Continue to Sampeyre in the mountains for lunch and a cooking demonstration with one of Italy’s rising stars.
+Continue to Sampeyre in the mountains for lunch and a cooking demonstration of alpine fare.

 Rivoli.
 Drive to Castello di Rivoli, one of the palaces of the royal house of Savoy established in hunting grounds around Turin.
 Rebuilt in the 18th century, though never finished, a museum of contemporary art has been installed here.
-Lunch here at one of the best restaurants in Piedmont, Combal Zero.
-Fly from Turin, arriving London Gatwick at c.
-8.15pm.
+Lunch at a Michelin-starred restaurant.
+Fly from Milan Linate, arriving London Heathrow at c.
+8.30pm.

-Flights (Euro Traveller) with British Airways (Airbus A319); travel by private coach; hotel accommodation; breakfasts; 6 lunches and 4 dinners with wine, water, coffee; 3 wine tastings with the option of a possible 4th; all food tastings; all admissions; all tips; all taxes; the services of the lecturer and tour manager.
+Flights (Euro Traveller) with British Airways (Airbus A319); travel by private coach; hotel accommodation; breakfasts; 6 lunches and 4 dinners with wine, water, coffee; several wine tastings; all food tastings; all admissions; all tips; all taxes; the services of the lecturer and tour manager.

-Albergo Cantine Ascheri, Bra: a 4-star hotel refurbished in a very modern but enjoyable design using locally made materials as much as possible.
+Albergo Cantine Ascheri, Bra: 4-star hotel refurbished in a very modern but enjoyable design using locally made materials as much as possible.
 Service is enthusiastic and rooms are comfortable.
-Hotel Palazzo Lovera, Cuneo: an excellently situated 4-star hotel just off the ancient arcaded Via Roma.
-Decor is traditional and tasteful with dark wood and faux-Rococo wall paintings.
+Hotel Palazzo Lovera, Cuneo: excellently situated 4-star hotel just off the ancient arcaded Via Roma.
+Décor is traditional and tasteful with dark wood and faux-Rococo wall paintings.
 Single rooms are doubles for sole use throughout.

 There is a fair amount of walking involved.
 Participants need to be used to walking unaided on uneven terrain, and surefootedness is also essential for truffle hunting in the woods.
 Participants on the optional walk on Day 4 need to be used to hiking up and down hills.
 Average distance by coach per day: 65 miles.